MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-MailboxExportRequest.md

 Set-MailboxExportRequest -Identity "Ayla\MailboxExport1\" -BadItemLimit 10
 ```

-This example changes the second export request Ayla\\MailboxExport1 to accept up to 10 corrupt mailbox items.
+This example changes the second export request Ayla\MailboxExport1 to accept up to 10 corrupt mailbox items.

 ## PARAMETERS

 ### -Identity
 The Identity parameter specifies the identity of the export request.
-By default, export requests are named \<alias\>\\MailboxExportX (where X = 0-9).
-If you specify a name for the export request, use the following syntax: \<alias\>\\\<name\>.
+By default, export requests are named Alias\MailboxExportX (where X = 0-9).
+If you specify a name for the export request, use the following syntax: Alias\Name.

 ```yaml
 Type: MailboxExportRequestIdParameter